Can I Eat Expired Buffalo Sauce?

 What are the food safety risks?

 Buffalo sauce, being a low-acid condiment, can pose risks for bacterial contamination such as Salmonella and E. coli if not stored properly.
-To prevent foodborne illness, always refrigerate after opening, avoid cross-contamination with raw foods, and check for signs of spoilage before consumption.
+To reduce the risk of foodborne illness, always refrigerate after opening, avoid cross-contamination with raw foods, and check for signs of spoilage before consumption.

 What are some pro storage tips?